ZX-COLA/DeepDRP/README.md

 line 315, variable balst_path is the path of the psi-blast tools, which is default setted as <balst_path = "./lib/ncbi-blast-2.14.0+/bin/psiblast">

-### Download model weights

-The BERT models weights can be atuomatically downloaded.

 ### Prepare filelist file

 ```